amaximus/ematrica_hu/info.md

 The entity created will be named based on the specified plate number e.g. `sensor.abc123` (see example configuration below)

 The state of the sensor will be the number of days till the first highway sticker expires.
+The sensor data is updated every 12 hours as the solution is somehow time and resource consuming.

 The sensor will also report in attributes all your valid highway stickers: